ADIRTTA/MIX-BOMBER/README.md

 ## MIX-BOMBER

 > A fast and powerful SMS/Call Bomber for Bangladeshi numbers.
-> Works with multiple APIs | ðŸ§ª Built for testing purposes only!
+> Works with multiple APIs | Built for testing purposes only!

 ---